 - Five points per dollar on prepaid hotel bookings made on AmexTravel.com and on flights booked directly with airlines or through Amex Travel (up to $500,000 per calendar year) and one point per dollar on other purchases

 - Transfer of Amex Membership Rewards points to three hotel programs: Choice Privileges (on a 1:1 basis), Hilton Honors (1:2), Marriott Bonvoy (1:1)

 Enrollment is required for select benefits.

 There are plenty of other nonhotel benefits, so if this card has been on your radar, familiarize yourself with them and see if they make sense for your needs, travel and otherwise.

 There are hotel credit cards for every budget and taste.
 The key to finding the right one will be pinpointing the hotel loyalty programs you participate in the most, and narrowing your search to cards that offer you travel benefits you will actually use.
 Don’t forget about other cards with points that transfer to various hotel programs either, such as the Chase Sapphire Preferred and the Capital One Venture Rewards Credit Card.
 Sure, you won’t enjoy chain-specific benefits, but having the flexibility to transfer your points to a number of different hotel programs (not to mention various airline frequent flier clubs) might be more valuable to you.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was published in 2021; it was updated in April 1, 2022, with current information.
+This article was published in 2021; it was updated on February 9, 2023, with current information.